sanandak/lab-site/content/projects/gestures.md

 date = "2017-01-25T20:09:23-05:00"
 tags = []
 author = ""
-description = ""
-title = "Unfamiliar Gestures"
+description = "Gestures can be unfamiliar.
+We fix this." title = "Unfamiliar Gestures"

 +++

-Gestures can be unfamiliar
+Eventually links to a dedicated page.